zoff-kollektiv/cifar/data/people/4-heidy-rasekh.md

 startOfSanctions: |
   21.03.2011
 ---
-Heidi Rasekh is a wife of Alaa Mubarak, with whom they have one child.
-Heidi Rasekh is said to own two apartments in Cairo, allegedly bought by the president Hosni Mubarak.
-Heidi is also said to purchase a land in Sharm El-Sheikh in 2005 substantially below the market value and with documents obscuring the actual size.
+Heidy Rasekh is a wife of Alaa Mubarak, with whom they have one child.
+She is said to own two apartments in Cairo, allegedly bought by the president Hosni Mubarak.
+Heidy is also said to purchase a land in Sharm El-Sheikh in 2005 substantially below the market value and with documents obscuring the actual size.
 [1](https://www.egyptindependent.com/prosecution-mubarak-and-family-amassed-le9-billion/)